oksusoo1/fireflutter/README.md

   - If no documents appears in firebase realtime database data section, then see the installation and issues.
 - `/presense/$uid` document will be written only when user logs in and out.
 - When app is closed, the user will be offline.

+# Other user profile

+- Many apps share user name and photo.
+For instance, when a user chat to the other user, they shoud know each other's name and photo.

+- User name and photo are saved in `/user/<uid>` document of Firestore.